apache/doris/docs/en/docs/faq/install-faq.md

 If the CPU does not support AVX2, the `apache/doris:1.2.2-be-x86_64-noavx2` image must be used, instead of `apache/doris:1.2.2-be-x86_64`.
 Note that the image version number will change over time, check [Dockerhub](https://registry.hub.docker.com/r/apache/doris/tags?page=1&name=avx2) for the most recent version.
+### Q18.
+Add BE fails, "java.net.NoRouteToHostException" in fe.log

+There are usually three reasons for this problem:

+1. Host Unreachable: This exception is thrown when we try to connect to an unreachable host, possibly due to a network failure, host downtime, or network configuration problem.
+2. Routing table problem: The routing table is a table that determines how packets are sent.
+When there is no route to the destination host in the routing table, NoRouteToHostException is thrown.
+3. Firewall blocking: A firewall is a device used to protect network security, it may block access to certain hosts or ports, if the target host is blocked by the firewall, it will throw a NoRouteToHostException.

+this problem are generally caused by network reasons, if encountered, you can check according to the above reasons.